jafingerhut/cljol/README.md

 # Introduction

-cljol is specific to Clojure on Java.
+`cljol` is specific to Clojure on Java.
 It uses a JVM library that knows deep internal details of the JVM, and those parts would need to be replaced with something else in order to work on a non-JVM platform.

-cljol uses the [Java Object Layout](https://openjdk.java.net/projects/code-tools/jol) library to determine the precise size of a Java object, and all of the objects that it references, either directly, or by following a chain of references through multiple Java objects.
+`cljol` uses the [Java Object Layout](https://openjdk.java.net/projects/code-tools/jol) library to determine the precise size of a Java object, and all of the objects that it references, either directly, or by following a chain of references through multiple Java objects.

-It can create images of these graphs, either popping up a window using the `view` function, or writing to a GraphViz dot file using the `write-dot-file` function.
+It can create images of these graphs, either:

++ popping up a window using the `view` function.
++ writing to a GraphViz dot file using the `write-dot-file` function.
++ writing to any of several other image file formats using the `write-drawing-file` function.

 `cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.7.0 or later (it cannot go